SYNTAX: Integrated evidence synthesis for joint appraisal of tobacco and alcohol tax interventions for harm reduction in the UK

 - Produce more detailed evidence on how tobacco and alcohol consumption responds to price rises (the price elasticities of demand) and an understanding of the uncertainty in these estimates.
 For example, we need to better understand the extent to which consumers might quit smoking vs. switch to cheaper products.

 Finally, the research plan recognised the need for impact assessment models capable of assessing the joint effects of tobacco and alcohol tax changes.
-This involves modelling the potential impact of combined alcohol and tobacco tax policy options on outcomes including changes in participation in drinking or smoking (any use vs abstinence), consumption levels, consumer expenditures, tax revenues to Government and net revenues to retailers, risk of harm related to 85 different clinical conditions, healthcare (NHS) costs, quality adjusted life years and mortality.
+This involves modelling the potential impact of combined tobacco and alcohol tax policy options on outcomes including changes in participation in drinking or smoking (any use vs abstinence), consumption levels, consumer expenditures, tax revenues to Government and net revenues to retailers, risk of harm related to 85 different clinical conditions, healthcare (NHS) costs, quality adjusted life years and mortality.

 For information about the previous research that this project builds on see Partos et al. (2020) for tobacco and Meier et al. (2016) for alcohol.